philipbenton/coding-conventions/README.md

 The documents contained within this repository set out the conventions we use at [It's Good Practice](http://www.itsgoodpractice.com) to write, maintain, and deploy code.
 The ideas documented are a mixture of our own as well as ideas taken from others, see [Derived From](#derived-from) below.

+The ideas contained within each document are a mixture of our own, as well as ideas derived from other documents which outline conventions for writing code.
+Each document contains a _Derived From_ section containing links to such resources.

 It's a living repository, updating and growing as we do.

 ## Table of Documents